 - Write to companies that still test their products on animals and let them know that you won’t buy their products until they STOP.

-- Tell the college or university from which you graduated that you won’t donate to the alumni fund as long as they continue to use animals in research or in their science education programs.
+- Tell the college or university from which you graduated that you will refrain from donating to the alumni fund as long as they continue to use animals in research or in their science education programs.

 - Educate yourself and others about vivisection.
 Contact NEAVS for free materials to distribute in your community.